 Adjust the Trigger Level continuously.
 Observe the trigger icon on the second time division line indicates the trigger level.

-Trigger on either positive Slope or
+Trigger on either positive Slope or negative Slope of the chosen waveform.

-waveform.

 Figure 1-16.
 Screen with all Trigger Information

 Selecting the Trigger Parameters